Skip to content

 After installation, visit the First Run guide to verify everything is working.

-If you prefer to set things up by hand, follow the steps below.
+If you prefer to set things up by hand — because you read man pages for fun, or because you have trust issues, or both — follow the steps below.
 Make sure you have completed all the Requirements first.

 1. Create the directory structure.